This is article #27 out of 50 in The Startup Marketing Playbook.

 1. Gather the highest performing content offers

 To start, you should review the content campaigns you have used and see which performed the best (i.e. had the most opens, clicks, content downloads and desired conversions to MQL).
-It is ideal to have at least a month of campaigns — one per week — before setting up the nurture workflow so you have enough data on campaign performance.
+It is ideal to have at least a month of campaigns — one per week — before setting up the nurture workflow in order to have enough data on campaign performance.

 2. Build a story by ordering the content into a list